nolange/cmake_xenomai/README.md

 To allow Xenomai to consume commandline arguments (remove them so the application does not see them), you need to retrieve the modified `argv`.

-This can be done by calling a function defined by the boostrap code:
+This can be done by calling a function defined by the bootstrap code:

 ```c
 #if !defined(__COBALT__) && !defined(__MERCURY__)